Using omniplate to analysis data from plate readers¶

 You can estimate (specific) growth rates using all replicates for each strain in each condition using a Gaussian process-based algorithm.

-If the maximum growth rate is a local maximum, it is marked with a yellow circle.
+If the maximum growth rate is a local maxima, it is marked with a yellow circle.

 Local maxima are identified by the prominence of the local peaks.
 If the peak is falsely identified, you can custom how the local maxima are detected by specifying the degree of prominence with the peakprominence parameter, which has a default value of 0.05.